The Good News About Panic Disorder

 More Medications for Panic Disorder

 There’s also a group of medications that immediately come to mind for anxiety.
-These are popular medications with familiar names (like Valium, Xanax, and Ativan) that are used just to relieve here-and-now anxiety.
+These are popular benzodiazepine medications with familiar names (like Valium®, Xanax®, and Ativan®) that are used just to relieve here-and-now anxiety.
 But here’s the problem.
-They usually don’t work that well long-term, the benefit wears off.
-And they’re not that safe to take for a long time.
-There is a real risk of abuse and addiction.
-There are some people who become badly trapped by needing to use these medications.
-They’re trapped in that the drug doesn’t help that much anymore but if they stop using it the withdrawal side effects are totally awful.
+Physicians, family members, friends, everyone gets concerned you, the panicky person, takes them long-term.
+Because, they’re too often not safe to take for a long time.
+There’s a real risk of abuse and addiction.
+There are some people who go down the road of using these benzodiazepine without working closely with their physician.
+One can become badly trapped by really needing to use these medications.
+They’re trapped because they need them to just keep from having withdrawal side effects, not because of the original panic disorder.
+And, the withdrawal side effects are totally awful.

 Educational Therapy – Psychotherapy – Behavioral Therapy